 Jay Wicks has 31 years Electrical Engineering Field/Design Experience graduating from Virginia Tech in 1983.
-This experience includes the successful facilitation of many large equipment & system upgrades/retrofits.
-Hands on experience with all types of electrical equipment & controls, large or small.
+This experience includes the successful facilitation of many large equipment and system upgrades/retrofits.
+He has hands-on experience with all types of electrical equipment and controls, large or small.

 Jay has over 21 years of Technical/Safety Instruction experience developing and facilitating various educational programs.
 Jay incorporates actual real-world case studies, videos, hands-on equipment demonstrations, and humor to educate the classroom attendees.
 He facilitates these classes in a unique way that explains complex subjects in a down-to-earth yet technical manner.